 Presentation: Tornadoes - PDF format.

-This is the fifth in a five part series on severe weather safety which is running during New York's Severe Weather Awareness Week.
+This is the fifth of a five part series on severe weather safety which will run each day during New York and Pennsylvania's severe weather awareness week.

-Floods are the number one killer in the United States among weather-related natural hazards by almost a two-to-one margin over the second ranked killer, lightning.
-The main cause of death during floods comes from automobiles being swept away by flood waters. many people die in floods because they try to cross flooded roadways!
+Floods are the number one killer in the united states among storm related natural hazards.
+The main cause of death during floods comes from automobiles being swept away by flood waters.
+Many people die needlessly in floods because they try to cross flooded roadways!

-Floods which occur on small streams and creeks when heavy rain falls in a short period of time are known as flash floods.
+Floods, which occur on small streams and creeks, when heavy rain falls in a short period of time are known as flash floods.
 They are the deadliest of all floods, and are the most difficult to forecast.
-Warning time can be very short.
+Warning times can be very short.
 Flooding also occurs on our larger rivers and streams.
 A period of mild winter weather can cause ice on the river to break up, causing ice jam flooding.

-A Flood Watch means there is potential for flooding to occur, not that flooding is occurring.
-The watch is typically issued for several counties at a time, and ideally is issued 12 to 24 hours before flooding is expected.
+A flood watch means there is potential for flooding to occur, not that flooding is occurring.
+The watch is typically issued for several counties at a time, and ideally is issued 6 to 24 hours before flooding is expected.
 This way you will have enough time to prepare.

-Go about your normal activities, but make periodic checks of NOAA Weather Radio, or television and radio stations for updates and possible flood warnings.
+Go about your normal activities, but make periodic checks of NOAA weather radio, your mobile device, tv and radio stations for updates and possible flood warnings.
 Know which county you live in, and where you are in relation to streams, creeks or rivers, which can become killers in heavy rains.